 Conclusions

-In January 2014, the UK Secretary of State for International Development gave a major DFID policy speech from the London Stock Exchange.
-Under the rubric of ‘smart aid’, Justine Greening insisted on the possibility of aid serving UK interests and those of poorer peoples and countries, and announced that DFID would in various ways elevate the promotion of economic growth to its core agenda (Mawdsley 2015b).
-As the LSE location suggested, this went beyond the traditional emphasis on trade, investment or private sector development, but very specifically referenced the financial sector.
-Greening announced, for example, a “significant new partnership ... working together to accelerate capital market development in Africa’s frontier economies”.
-This included the launch of the London Stock Exchange Group Academy, which would provide bespoke training for financial sector professionals, regulators and government officials, starting with twenty Tanzanian ‘capital market leaders’ (see Hall and Appleyard 2009).
-At the World Economic Forum in 2012 in Davos, Andrew Mitchell (Greening’s predecessor) argued that DFID investment should have ‘some of the characteristics of a Sovereign Wealth Fund’, providing returnable capital for the British taxpayer as well as the ‘drive forward growth in the developing world’.
-Other new UK development partnerships and initiatives include the Commonwealth Development Corporation’s ‘pioneering’ investment in venture capital firms, and the deployment of some of the “UK’s top accountancy institutions … to developing countries like Malawi and Nepal to help raise professional standards, improve financial reporting and build investor confidence” (Greening 2014).

-Across the world, financial capital has been ‘democratised’ (Roy 2010).
+Across the world, financial capital has been ‘democratised’ (Roy, 2010).
 Populations previously excluded from formal finance are now actively enrolled in a variety of financial instruments and markets – microfinance, subprime mortgages, credit cards, index-based agricultural insurance and so on.
-International development institutions are accelerating their efforts to create, scale up and connect poorer peoples and countries to regional and global structures and drivers of financialisation (see also Jakupec and Kelly 2015).
-This is not new, but the effects of the global financial crisis, competition with the ‘rising powers’, and the re-configuration of parts of the ‘developing world’ as the new frontiers of profitable investment, are amongst some of the drivers of a deepening, more visible and more explicit engagement with financialisation-as-Development.
-Converting the ‘mundane’ into investible objects and tradeable commodities (whether risk, the weather, the control of infectious diseases, girl’s education or Tanzanian government pensions) requires work (Pollard et al 2008; Martin and Clapp 2015).
+International development institutions are accelerating their efforts to create, scale up and connect poorer peoples and countries to regional and global structures and drivers of financialisation (Jakupec and Kelly, 2015).
+This is not new, but the effects of the global financial crisis, competition with the ‘rising powers’, and the re-configuration of parts of the ‘developing world’ as the risky frontiers of profitable investment, are amongst some of the drivers of a deepening, more visible and more explicit engagement with financialisation-as-Development.
+Converting the ‘mundane’ into investible objects and tradeable commodities (whether risk, the weather, the control of infectious diseases, girl’s education or Tanzanian government pensions) requires work (Pollard et al., 2008; Martin and Clapp, 2015).
 Development institutions which have assiduously promoted global neoliberalism and household and other forms of everyday financialisation over the past 20 years, are (continuing to) facilitate capital market growth, the creation of new asset classes, the de-risking of investment in ‘frontier’ markets, and the tightening grip of financial logics in the financing and provision of, for example, the health sector.
 Hybrid state-capital formations are opening new vehicles and spatial fixes for speculative financial investors based in Beijing, Johannesburg, London, New York and elsewhere.
 They appear – even in a post-GFC context – to be supremely complacent, neglectful and wilfully blind to the inherently greater exposure to the risk and volatility that such trends entail.